 Arianwen ferch Arthur bears: Quarterly argent and azure, four ounces sejant counterchanged.

-Roger Fitzlyon bears: Tierced in point azure, vert and sable, a tricorporate lion argent.
+Roger Fitzlyon bears: Per pall inverted azure, vert, and sable, a tricorporate lion argent.